 The college accepts "in transfer" courses that meet the criteria in the DEGREE PROGRAMS section.
 Credit earned at accredited colleges and universities may be accepted in transfer.
-Courses completed at foreign institutions are considered on an individual basis when submitted with a course-by-course evaluation from a National Association of Credential Evaluation Services member.
+Courses completed at foreign institutions are considered on an individual basis when submitted with a course-by-course evaluation from a National Association of Credential Evaluation Services or American Association of Collegiate Registrars and Admissions Officers member.